-INCREASE THE SUPPLY, VARIETY, AND QUALITY OF HOUSING TYPES THROUGHOUT THE CITY TO MEET THE NEEDS OF A DIVERSE POPULATION.
+INCREASE THE SUPPLY, VARIETY, AND QUALITY OF HOUSING TYPES THROUGHOUT THE CITY TO MEET THE NEEDS OF A DIVERSE POPULATION IN REGARD TO INCOME, AGE, HOUSEHOLD SIZE, DISABILITY, AND OTHER FACTORS.

-The percentage of housing types with two, three and four units will grow from 6% to 15% of the total by 2030, and to 25% by 2040.
+The percentage of housing units in housing types with two, three and four units will grow from 6% to 15% of the total by 2030, and to 25% by 2040.